 It has a stable political system.
 The safest cities are Gaborone, Francistown, and Maun.
 Crime rates across the country are relatively low.

-The only thing holding it back is the high cost of living and the difficulty in recruiting skilled workers.
+The only thing holding it back is the high cost of living and the difficulty recruiting skilled workers.

 8. Safest Countries in Africa – Cape Verde islands